British National Party: Decline (2014–present)

 In a 2011 leadership election, Griffin secured a narrow victory, beating Brons by nine votes of a total of 2,316 votes cast.
 In October 2012, Brons left the party, leaving Griffin as its sole MEP.
 In the 2012 local elections, the party lost all of its seats and saw its vote share fall dramatically; whereas it gained over 240,000 votes in 2008, this had fallen to under 26,000 by 2012.
-Commenting on the result, the political scientist Matthew Goodwin noted: "Put simply, the BNP's electoral challenge is over."
+Commenting on the result, the politician and political commentator Matt Goodwin noted: "Put simply, the BNP's electoral challenge is over."
 In the 2012 London mayoral election, the BNP candidate came seventh, with 1.3% of first-preference votes, its poorest showing in the London mayoral contest.
 The 2012 election results established that the BNP's steady growth had ended.
 In the 2013 local elections, the BNP fielded 99 candidates but failed to win any council seats, leaving it with only two.

 In June 2013, Griffin visited Syria along with members of Hungarian far-right party Jobbik to meet with government officials, including the Speaker of the Syrian People's Assembly, Mohammad Jihad al-Laham, and the Prime Minister Wael Nader al-Halqi.
 Griffin claims he was influential in the speaker of Syria's Parliament writing an open letter to British MPs urging them to "turn Great Britain from the warpath" by not intervening in the Syrian conflict.
 Griffin lost his European Parliament seat in the May 2014 European election.
 The party blamed the UK Independence Party for its decline, accusing the latter of stealing BNP policies and slogans.
 In July 2014, Griffin resigned and was succeeded by Adam Walker as acting chairman.
 In October, Griffin was expelled from the party for "trying to cause disunity [in the party] by deliberately fabricating a state of crisis".